dlang-tour/core/public/content/en/basics/memory.md

     int a;
-    int* b = &a; // b contains address of a auto c = &a // c is int* and contains address of a
+    int* b = &a; // b contains address of a auto c = &a; // c is int* and contains address of a

 A new memory block on the heap is allocated using the `new` expression, which returns a pointer to the managed